History classes are created automatically in many cases:

 - Rules — Instances of the concrete History-Rule class are created when you create a rule (with Save or Save As after New) when you save a rule into a ruleset not requiring check-out, and when you check in a rule into a ruleset that requires check-out.
 These are visible from the History tab of the rule form.
 The history instance for a checked-in rule contains the entire previous contents of the rule before update.

-class are created when a form (such as the Operator ID form) is saved or when a Data Table
+- Data — Instances of concrete classes derived from the History-Data- class are created when a form (such as the Operator ID form) is saved or when a Data Table row is saved.